bsmith89/longev-mgen/doc/submission.md

 Members of the _Muribaculaceae_ likely produce propionate and are abundant and diverse in the guts of mice, although few isolates are available.
-We reconstructed genomes from metagenomes (MAGs) for eight populations of _Muribaculaceae_ to examine what distinguishes species that respond positively to acarbose.
+We reconstructed genomes from metagenomes (MAGs) for nine populations of _Muribaculaceae_ to examine what distinguishes species that respond positively to acarbose.
 We found two closely related MAGs (B1-A and B1-B) from one responsive species